 Below we've rounded up thirty of the biggest Switch games we're looking forward to in 2021.
 In no particular order (although vaguely chronological), they run the gamut from AAA first-party offerings to promising looking indies, plus a few big names that have been waiting in the wings for a while and stand a chance of breaking free this year (fingers crossed!).

 Who can say exactly what the rest of 2021 holds for Nintendo and the Switch?
-A new hardware revision certainly isn't out of the question, but whatever happens the schedule is already looking tidy — and with details about Super Mario 3D World + Bowser's Fury new standalone mode, and an April launch announced for New Pokémon Snap, there's plenty to look forward to already.
+A new hardware revision certainly isn't out of the question, but whatever happens the schedule is already looking tidy.
+We've had games like Scott Pilgrim vs. The World: The Game and Atelier Ryza 2: Lost Legends & the Secret Fairy already, and with details about Super Mario 3D World + Bowser's Fury new standalone mode, and an April launch announced for New Pokémon Snap, there's plenty to look forward to.

 So, let's take a look at our most anticipated Switch games of 2021!